w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 # Virtualization

-How do provide computational resources?
+How do we provide computational resources?

 :::: {.columns}
 ::: {.column width=60%}